IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/stephen-hay.md

 ## Can you describe your workflow when you create HTML, CSS and JavaScript from scratch?

-It took me a whole book to describe that process (Responsive Design Workflow), but in short: get real content, structure it with HTML, slowly build up styles based on small screens first, then add layout and changes for larger screens, then add behavior/logic/whatever with JavaScript.
+It took me a whole book to describe that process (Responsive Design Workflow), but in description: get real content, structure it with HTML, slowly build up styles based on small screens first, then add layout and changes for larger screens, then add behavior/logic/whatever with JavaScript.
 This works for web "apps" as well as web "documents".

 ## What excites you most these days?